This year’s parade kicks off on Friday, October 6th, at 5:45 PM in downtown Iowa City.

 Volunteers

-Volunteer information for the 2023 Homecoming celebration will be made available later this summer.
+Volunteer for the Parade!
 If you're interested in volunteering, please contact Contact the Volunteer Director, Ally Wehrspan, at hoco-volunteer@uiowa.edu with any questions.